ppy/osu-wiki/wiki/Gameplay/Game_modifier/Easy/en.md

 ## Trivia

 - When watching a replay where an extra life is used, the game skips the health refill animation and continues the play as if the [No Fail](/wiki/Gameplay/Game_modifier/No_Fail) mod were active.
-- In [Multiplayer](/wiki/Client/Interface/Multiplayer) mode, the extra lives mechanic is disabled in [Tag Co-op or Tag Team Vs.](/wiki/Client/Interface/Multiplayer#tag-co-op-/-tag-team-vs) team mode.
+- In [multiplayer](/wiki/Client/Interface/Multiplayer), the extra lives mechanic is disabled in the [Tag Co-op or Tag Team Vs. team modes](/wiki/Client/Interface/Multiplayer#tag-co-op-/-tag-team-vs).

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"